FysonWorks/FysonWorks-IKA/README.md

   <img src=".github/assets/banner%20IKA.png" alt="IKA Banner" width="100%">
 </p>

-<h1 align="center">IKA – FysonWorks IDE</h1>
+# IKA – FysonWorks IDE

-<p align="center">A modern, lightweight code editor created by <b>Caleb / FysonWorks</b>.</p>
+IKA is a modern, lightweight code editor developed by Caleb (FysonWorks).
+It includes Python and HTML editing, a live preview system, chunk-based editing, a snippet manager, and a minimal dark interface.

 ---

 ## Features

 ### Modern Dark UI
-IKA uses a custom dark theme with clean typography and an easy-to-read layout.
+IKA uses a custom dark interface designed for clarity and focus.

-###  Multi-Language Support
+### Python and HTML Support
-- **Python**
+The editor switches between Python and HTML modes.
-- **HTML** (with live preview panel)
+HTML mode includes a live preview panel.

 ### Live HTML Preview
-As you type HTML, the preview updates automatically.
+The preview updates automatically as you type, allowing instant visual feedback.

 ### Chunk Editor
-Break your code into pieces (chunks), edit separately, then **stitch** them together into the main editor.
+Code can be split into multiple "chunks" which can be individually edited and then stitched together into a full script.

 ### Snippet Manager
-Save commonly used code blocks and re-use them instantly.
+Users can select code, save it as a named snippet, and reinsert it anywhere later.

 ### Image Manager
-Add images, preview them visually, and auto-insert paths into your code.

-###  Instant Code Runner
+A separate image window allows adding and previewing images for use in projects.

+### Integrated Output Console
-- Run Python scripts directly inside the IDE
+Python scripts can be run directly inside IKA, with output displayed in the built-in console.
-- View HTML in the built-in preview
-- Output appears in the integrated console

-###  Minimal Toolbar Mode
-Inspired by professional editors — clean, simple, powerful.

-###  Custom App Branding
+### Custom Application Branding
-IKA includes a glowing purple icon and banner designed specifically for the project.
+IKA uses a custom icon and a GitHub banner created specifically for the project.

 ---

-##  Running From Source
+## Running from Source

-### 1. Install dependencies:
+1. Install required packages:

 ```bash
 pip install pillow pyinstaller tkinterweb